 The study of the structure and function of the nervous system and its relation to emotion, cognition, and behavior.
 Special emphasis on neurological correlates of abnormal behavior.
 Requirements: None.

 Prerequisites: PSY 0100 Offered: Spring semester.

-PSY 0326 RESEARCH METHODS
+PSY 0326 - RESEARCH METHODS Credits: 3

-Credits: 3 The investigation of qualitative and quantitative approaches to research and of strategies for establishing validity in descriptive, relational, and experimental design.
+The investigation of qualitative and quantitative approaches to research and of strategies for establishing validity in descriptive, relational, and experimental design.
 Special emphasis on how to design, conduct, and present independent research projects according to APA guidelines.

 Requirements: Juniors and seniors only.

 Prerequisites: PSY 0210, PSY 0260, and PSY 0280.
-Offered: Upon rotation.

-PSY 0328 PSYCHOPATHOLOGY OF CHILDHOOD
+PSY 0328 - PSYCHOPATHOLOGY OF CHILDHOOD Credits: 3

-Credits: 3 This course offers a clinicaldevelopmental approach to the etiology, diagnosis, and treatment of social, emotional, and behavioral problems in children.
+This course offers a clinical-developmental approach to the etiology, diagnosis, and treatment of social, emotional, and behavioral problems in children.
 Issues explored, include, but are not limited to, disorders of self-control, pervasive developmental disorders, development of aggressive and delinquent behavior, drug abuse, assessment of child pathology, therapeutic services and prevention.
 Requirements: None.

 Prerequisites: None.
 Offered: Fall semester.

-ADOLESCENT PSYCHOLOGY Credits: 3
+PSY 0330 - ADOLESCENT PSYCHOLOGY Credits: 3